kg1642/What-sTheWorldTalkingAbout/README.md

 ## Next Steps:

 The next steps for this project would be to include option for the user to choose a region and genre of the movie.
-This would give users options to get information about they care about.
+This would give users options to get information about movies that they care about.
 Also, the website is not well optimized for smaller screens.
-Making it well optimized it for all screen sizes is necessary before putting it online.
+Making it well optimized for all screen sizes is necessary before putting it online.